ParlocameonTheDev/BPP/README.md

 Overly Defensive : Decreases your mobility for a decreased block cooldown.

 Purple Pill : Increases your life steal while increasing your block cooldown.

-Rapid Fire : Increases your weapons rate of fire.

 Red Pill : Increases your damage while decreasing your movement speed and your max health.